10.4 Quality and innovation in youth work

 Competences of youth workers

-First, the youth workers have to go through a self-assessment process by filling in a portfolio based on the occupational standard.
-After that, an interview is conducted, which decides if the youth worker is awarded with a professional qualification certificate or not.
-Besides a professional qualification of youth workers, there is also a partial qualification certificate for youth personnel, which is mandatory to have when working in a youth camp.
-The competences are assessed through a written exam.
-By the end of 2020, there are more than 300 valid youth worker certificates and more than 2 600 camp counselor or director partial professional certificates.
+In order to apply for a professional oocupational standard certificate, youth workers have to go through a self-assessment process by filling in a portfolio based on the occupational standard.
+After that, an interview is conducted with an expert panel, which is the basis for the decision if the qualification would be awarded or not (in justified cases).
+Besides a professional qualification of youth workers, there is also a partial qualification certificate for youth personnel, which is mandatory for working in a youth camp.
+Such competences are assessed through a written exam.
+In the end of 2020, there were more than 300 valid youth worker certificates and more than 2 600 partial professional certificates awarded for camp counsellors or camp directors.

 Quality assessment model for local municipalities

-A tool for local municipalities helping them map the strengths and weaknesses of youth work, plan future developments based on the results and monitor progress.
+A specific tool has been developed for local municipalities to support them in maping the strengths and weaknesses of youth work on local level as basis for planning the future developments.
 There are four main indicators that have sub-indicators:

 - there are versatile possibilities for non-formal learning for young people;